cmenon12/contemporary-choir/README.md

 ## Python Scripts

 **[`python-scripts/ledger_fetcher.py`](python-scripts/ledger_fetcher.py)**
 can be used  to download the society ledger from eXpense365 to your computer (instead of having to use the app).
+* It can also then convert it from a PDF to an XLSX spreadsheet (using [pdftoexcel.com](https://www.pdftoexcel.com/)) and then upload the newly-converted spreadsheet to a Google Sheet (as a new sheet within a pre-existing spreadsheet).
+* Finally, it can also upload the PDF ledger to a pre-existing PDF file in Drive by adding it as a new version (and thereby preserving the old versions in the [version history](https://support.google.com/drive/answer/2409045?co=GENIE.Platform%3DDesktop&hl=en#7177508:~:text=Save%20and%20restore%20recent%20versions)).

-It can also then convert it from a PDF to an XLSX spreadsheet (using [pdftoexcel.com](https://www.pdftoexcel.com/)) and then upload the newly-converted spreadsheet to a Google Sheet (as a new sheet within a pre-existing spreadsheet). *Please note that I'm not affiliated with pdftoexcel.com and that use of their service is bound by their terms & privacy policy - it's just a handy service that I've found can convert the ledger accurately.*
+*Please note that I'm not affiliated with pdftoexcel.com and that use of their service is bound by their terms & privacy policy - it's just a handy service that I've found can convert the ledger accurately.*

 **[`python-scripts/ledger_checker.py`](python-scripts/ledger_checker.py)** is designed to check the ledger on a regular basis and notify the user via email of any changes.
-It relies on [`ledger_fetcher.py`](python-scripts/ledger_fetcher.py) to download the ledger, convert it, and upload it to Google Sheets.
-It will then run an Apps Script function (namely `checkForNewTotals(sheetName)` in [`ledger_checker.gs`](apps-script/ledger_checker.gs)) to identify any changes.
+* It relies on [`ledger_fetcher.py`](python-scripts/ledger_fetcher.py) to download the ledger, convert it, and upload it to Google Sheets.
+* It will then run an Apps Script function (namely `checkForNewTotals(sheetName)` in [`ledger_checker.gs`](apps-script/ledger_checker.gs)) to identify any changes.
 If it does identify any changes then it will email these to the user along with the PDF ledger itself (check [here](https://raw.githubusercontent.com/cmenon12/contemporary-choir/main/assets/Example%20email%20from%20ledger_checker.py.jpg) for an example).
+* The pre-existing PDF ledger in Drive is also updated to this latest version (whilst still preserving the old versions in the [version history](https://support.google.com/drive/answer/2409045?co=GENIE.Platform%3DDesktop&hl=en#7177508:~:text=Save%20and%20restore%20recent%20versions)).
-The user is only ever notified of each change once by serialising them to a file that maintains persistence.
+* The user is only ever notified of each change once by serialising them to a file that maintains persistence.
+* The user will also be notified via email if the program fails three times consecutively, at which point it stops trying to make any further checks.

 ## Google Apps Scripts (for Google Sheets)
 **[`apps-script/ledger-comparison.gs`](google-apps-scripts/ledger-comparison.gs)** can be used to process the ledger that has been uploaded by [`ledger_fetcher.py`](python-scripts/ledger_fetcher.py).